glockett/GetTopBetaUsers/README.md

-This is a script to pick out the Top X number of users email address from a GMail account.
+<h1>This is a script to pick out the Top X number of users email address from a GMail account.</h1>

 Create a config file called config.json.
 Each node is a seperate Email account, one for a test one for {